Automated Market Maker

 Implications:

-- Large trades = higher slippage = worse execution
+Large trades result in higher slippage and worse execution.

 Liquidity Provider Rewards and Risks